drakkar-lig/walt-python-packages/doc/walt/doc/md/boot-modes.md

   are usually the most fragile components of a platform, so avoiding their use is preferable.

-In order to avoid exhausting the RAM space with created and modified files, WalT nodes also mount a **special memory swap device** at bootup if the WalT OS image supports it (recent debian-based images do).
-It is based on `/dev/nbd0`, a "Network Block Device", so if the node starts swapping, data will actually be stored in a temporary file on the WalT server.
+In order to avoid exhausting this thin layer of RAM space with created and modified files, WalT nodes can make use of a swap device.
+See [`walt help show node-swap`](node-swap.md).

 However, please note that swapping can reduce the reproducibility of an experiment and might cause OS issues in extreme situations.
 So you should avoid getting to